 Welcome to Eorzea, the world of Final Fantasy 14 (FFXIV)!
 Square Enix have created a fabulous online version of their hugely successful Final Fantasy series of game.
 It is packed full of features, stunning graphics and a class-based system meaning any one of your characters can play and level any and all classes.
-The FFXIV Free-Trial is phenominally feature-rich.
+The FFXIV Free Trial is phenominally feature-rich.
 Can you become the Hero the Mother Crystal wishes of you?
 Only time will tell in this story-driven MMO.
-I’ve already been playing over 50 hours so far and have much left to explore.
-So let’s dig into the detail of this game!
+I’ve already been playing for months now and have much left to explore.
+So let’s dig into the detail of the FFXIV Trial!

 If there’s a particular aspect of the game you’re interested in, tap the link below to reveal a menu allowing you to skip to that section!
 Screenshots may be viewed full-screen by tapping them.

 - Generous Inventory Space

 - Free Trial FAQ

 Five years after the Calamity, Hydaelyn (aka “The Mother Crystal”) selects an adventurer – you – to be the champion of the Warriors of Light.
 But shadowy figures, visions of the past and, of course, the Garlean Empire will not grant you peace.
 You must unite the peoples of Eorzea if they are to stand against the threats to the realm.

 There are six playable races.
 However you cannot create an Au Ra during the FFXIV Free Trial.
 You may choose to unlock it for a one-off fee from the Mog Station.
 That’s fine, as both LOTRO and SWTOR also have races you have to unlock one way or another.

 - Hyur: the closest match to “Human”, I suppose.
 They make up a large proportion of the population and encourage multiple languages and embrace differing traditions.